Getting to Know

 4. Tell us about your Pastoral experience(s), list where and when.

-Please understand that I was in a helps ministry which is why I was at these places for under a few years each: Crossroads Baptist Church FL (Pastor Campbell), Emmanuel Baptist FL (Pastor Campbell), Eastland Baptist FL (Pastor Greene), Milan Friends Independent Bible Church (Pastor Campbell) Norwalk Baptist OH (Pastor Forman) Staff Evangelist, Venice Road Baptist Church (Pastor), Calvary Baptist Church (Pastor Stacey Shiflett), Calvary Baptist Church (Pastor).
+Please understand that I was in a helps ministry which is why I was at these places for under a few years each: Crossroads Baptist Church FL (Pastor Campbell), Emmanuel Baptist FL (Pastor Campbell), Eastland Baptist FL (Pastor Green), Milan Friends Independent Bible Church (Pastor Campbell) Norwalk Baptist OH (Pastor Forman) Evangelist, Venice Road Baptist Church (Pastor), Calvary Baptist Church (Pastor Stacey Shiflett), Calvary Baptist Church (Pastor).

 I have had unique ministry in that I go to a church and build a soul winning program and youth group.
 I then train others to take over the ministry and go to the next church in need.
 As you can see I have worked with the same Pastor at different churches.
 I still have a relationship with these men.